DizNicolasAmor/interviews-practice/CSS.md

 - Enforces good web design habits.
 - Gives clean and symmetrical layouts.
 - Make a styling workflow productive, clean, and maintainable.

+### Bootstrap

+Pros:
+- Responsiveness.
+- Consistent & Flexible.
+- HTML, CSS, and JS framework.
+- Customizable.
+- Large Community.
+- Excellent Documentation.
+- MIT License, therefore it is free to use and free to distribute.

+Cons:
+- Javascript is tied to jQuery.

+Ideal for:
+- CSS beginners.
+- A developer with little JS knowledge can use Bootstrap components without writing a line in JS.

 <a name="preprocessors"/>